wa1995/registration-form/README.md

 # Registration Form

 Deployment Link : https://meek-jalebi-b3fab3.netlify.app/

+In the project directory, you can run:

+**npm start**
+Runs the app in the development mode.

 ## User Registration Form in React

 This GitHub repository hosts a user registration form built using the React JavaScript library.
 The registration form is a fundamental component of many web applications, allowing users to sign up and provide essential information.
 The form is developed as a React functional component, showcasing the efficiency and simplicity of modern React programming paradigms.